 - Minimum 3 recommendations; Maximum 4 recommendations.

-For more information about English Language Proficiency requirements and ways to demonstrate English proficiency, see UW Graduate School — Understanding the Application Process and UW Graduate School Memo 8.
+Required for applicants whose native language is not English.
+For more information about English Language Proficiency requirements and ways to demonstrate English proficiency, see UW Graduate School — Understanding the Application Process and UW Graduate School English Proficiency Requirements.

 If you will demonstrate proficiency through the TOEFL or IELTS test, these are the minimum required scores for admission.
 Official scores must be received by the application deadline.
 It is strongly recommended that applicants take the test by December 15.